 Susan has been in the newspaper business longer than she'd really like us to mention.
 She's lived in the Ocean View area for even longer, since she was born and raised here.
 But she's taken advantage of both of those legacies to the benefit of the Coastal Point, which she started with Editor Darin McCann and a group of investors in 2003.

 When not at the Coastal Point's home base or with Andy, Susan loves getting out from behind a desk to work with clients and do some photography.
-She can often be found outside, kayaking the area's canals and bays, chasing her Bernese Mountain dog, Tuck, and working on her secret garden.
+She can often be found outside, kayaking the area's canals and bays, chasing her Bernese Mountain dog, Tuck, or "cav-a-poo," Skip, and working on her secret garden.
 She is a member of the Barefoot Gardeners, Preceptor Omega and Mariner's Bethel United Methodist Church.

 Susan has also been very active with the Bethany-Fenwick Area Chamber of Commerce, serving four different stints on its board of directors.